Graded hypoellipticity of BGG sequences

 \subsection{Linear connections on filtered manifolds}

 In this section we consider a linear connection on a filtered vector bundle over a filtered manifold and its extension to bundle valued differential forms.
-We will show that this is a graded Rockland sequence in the sense of Definition~\ref{D:graded_hypoelliptic_seq} provided the linear connection is filtration preserving and its curvature is contained in filtration degree one, see Proposition~\ref{P:hypo} below.
+We will show that this induces a graded Rockland sequence in the sense of Definition~\ref{D:graded_hypoelliptic_seq} provided the linear connection is filtration-preserving and its curvature is contained in filtration degree one, see Proposition~\ref{P:hypo} below.

 Suppose $E$ is a filtered vector bundle over a filtered manifold $M$.
 We consider the induced filtration on the vector bundles $\Lambda^kT^*M\otimes E$.
 To be explicit, $\psi\in\Lambda^kT^*_xM\otimes E_x$ is in filtration degree $p$ iff, for all tangent vectors $X_i\in T^{p_i}_xM$, we have $\psi(X_1,\dotsc,X_k)\in E_x^{p+p_1+\cdots+p_k}$.
 Let us introduce the following notation for the associated graded vector bundle: